Weissle/simple-config-parser/README.md

 # simple-config-parser
 Sometimes grogram need numerous parameter to decide what to do and how to run.
-It is tired that if user need to type in so many parameter every time.
+It is tired that if user need to type in many parameters every time.
-Using config file will be convenient and safe time.
+Using config file will be convenient and save time.
 There is a simple config parser in c++.
 ***
 ### How To Use